campus-experts/spring-2017/communities/aston-css/community-assessment.md

-## Assessing Your Community's Needs

-Fully understanding the needs of your community is a complex concept that will likely take lots of time, conversation, and observation.
-Depending on your situation, you may already have a great idea for what your community needs.
-You may not, and that's OK.
-We will go over these questions and topics broadly during week 1, and discuss responses in more detail in week 2.
-Here are some things to keep in mind when assessing your community and hoping to grow it.

-Please write down your
-- Answers to these questions for current community
-- Answers to these questions for **an ideal version** of your current community
-- Ideas on how to improve in each category

-After you've completed these questions, define your community in several short paragraphs for discussion in week 2.

 ### Definition
-Students at Aston University studying/interested in Computer Science or related subjects, and seeking help with the course or to learn more than is covered in their course.
+Primarily students at Aston University studying/interested in Computer Science or related subjects, and seeking help with the course or to learn more than is covered in their course.

 ### Size

 - How many people are currently in your community?

-Around about 120 listed members (although not certain on this), but many do not regularly attend events.
+Around about 120 listed members (although not certain on this, need to ask the SU for data), but many do not regularly attend events.
 Probably about 30 semi-regulars.

 - How many would you _like_ to be in your community?